gvwilson/sensibleadventures/maddy-roo/old.md

 Maddy twisted around as far as she could in her harness but couldn't see anything.
 "They're right behind us!"
 Sindy shouted.
-She had dropped her head to look backward through her own legs.
+She had dropped her head to look backward past her own legs.

 Maddy gulped and did the same.
 For a moment everything swam around her as the forest became her ceiling and the sky---she swallowed hard.
 *Don't throw up,* she pleaded with her stomach.

-There---behind them,
-two dark shapes were flying side by side at an angle to their course.
+There---not quite behind them, two dark shapes flying side by side.
 They had wings instead of rotors and were carrying canisters like the ones that had been stacked on the shelves in the armory.